MDarmussa/react-solo-project/README.md

 To Do List:
-add routes for login and signup styling add footer nav text calor add dialog for the cart as a batton add a cart icone for the counter clean up the code
+add routes for login and signup add a cart icone for the counter clean up the code